Engel relations in 4-manifold topology: New universal surgery problems

-Armed with this lemma, and knowledge of the strength of the $2$-Engel relation, our task is now to draw a detailed schematic ``spaghetti picture" of a new class of problems $W$ inside $M$ and carrying its kernel. $M$ is a typical member of (a coinitial) segment of the original universal problems based on {\sl Wh(Bing(Hopf))} and $W$ will be a new problem based on {\sl D(Ram(h-triv))}.
+Armed with this lemma, and knowledge of the strength of the $2$-Engel relation, our task is now to draw a detailed schematic ``spaghetti picture" of a new class of problems $W$ inside $M$ and carrying its kernel. $M$ is a typical member of a (coinitial) segment of the original universal problems based on {\sl Wh(Bing(Hopf))} and $W$ will be a new problem based on {\sl D(Ram(h-triv))}.
 Our spaghetti picture is intended to capture all the important features.
 Once drawn we will convert it into a schematic Kirby link diagram about which we have enough precise knowledge to prove theorem \ref{new models theorem}.

 We remember there is ramification but do not draw it in schematics.
-We start with any element of {\sl Bing(Hopf)} which is weakly h-trivial (see section \ref{weak homotopy section}), the simplest of these has $5$ components, e.g. see figure \ref{5 components}.
+We start with any element of {\sl Bing(Hopf)} in which one component, e.g. $l_1$ in figure \ref{5 components}, is trivial in the Milnor group of the remaining components modulo the $2$-Engel relation, as in corollary \ref{Engel corollary}.
+The simplest of these has $5$ components, and is drawn in figure \ref{5 components}.
 We use this $L$ for illustration but formally choose any $L\in \{${\sl Bing(Hopf)}$\}$ with all $\bar\mu$-invariants of length $\leq 4$ vanishing.

-This property that all $\bar\mu$-invariants of length $\leq 4$ vanish is inherited by all links $PL$, the class of links where the initial $k$ components of $L$ are arbitrarily ramified with parallel copies.
-Using the weak h-triviality of $P_2L$, the link made from $L$ by adding one parallel copy of each component, we may visualize the $S^2\vee S^2$'s inside $M(L)$ (lemma \ref{M lemma} and figure \ref{M figure}) built from the cores of the plumbed $2$-handle pairs union the weak null homotopies of $P_2L$.
-This is pictured in figure \ref{spaghetti}.
+This property that all $\bar\mu$-invariants of length $\leq 4$ vanish for a link $L$ is inherited by all links $PL$, by definition the class of links where the initial $k$ components of $L$ are arbitrarily ramified with parallel copies. $P_2L$ means two parallels are taken.
+Proposition \ref{weak length 4} implies that not only is any element of $P_2 L$ trivial under WLH$_0$ but trivial via geometric moves, $0$-framed paired link homotopies, which are the geometric counterpart of the algebraic factors enumerated in corollary \ref{Engel corollary}.
+The totality of these moves is weak link homotopy (of a special form) and its general position image in $D^4$ will be denoted by $X_-$ and called the ``Engel mess''.
+When $X_-$ is joined to the cores of $k$ plumbed $2$-handles the result, $X$, is a singular image of $\sqcup_{i=1}^k (S^2\vee S^2)$ in $M(L)$, as pictured in figure \ref{spaghetti} (compare figure \ref{M figure}).

 The weak null-homotopy in figure \ref{spaghetti} has (arbitrarily) 5 ordinary self-intersections pictured and 3 sections where two strands run together for a bit (they are called a ``packet'' in section \ref{weak homotopy section}, and drawn heavily in figure \ref{spaghetti}) and while fused have 6 (again arbitrary) self-intersections.
 Note two is not arbitrary but the number of strands in a packet required by corollary \ref{Engel corollary}. \begin{remark} The commutator identity (\ref{inverse eq}) implies that the commutators $[h_1,\ldots, h_k]$ in the statement of corollary \ref{Engel corollary} may be assumed to involve only the given normal generators $\{g_i\}$, and not their inverses.
 It follows that the two-strand ``packets'' may be assumed to be of a single type, where (for some choice of orientations) the orientations of the two strands match. \end{remark}